adrientremblay/adrientremblay/README.md

 - 👯 I’m looking for a full-time software development position
 - 📫 How to reach me: adrien@adrientremblay.com
 - 🏃 In my free time, I run & climb
+- 🖥️ For more about me, check out my personal site: https://www.adrientremblay.com